AaronCMC/Project_1/AaronCMC/ACMC_Analysis.md

         * NYT API
 2. **Alcohol**
     * Top 5 countries are all within Eastern Europe, what characteristics do they exhibit that would explain the concentration of high alcohol use disorder rates in this regino of world?
-        * HVPlot of Top 10 and Bottom 10 via GeoApify API (marker intensity by disorder rate)
+        * HVPlot of Top 10 and Bottom 10 via GeoApify API (marker intensity by disorder rate)... or just chart for extremes
         * *TBD Visualisation??*
     * Does legal drinking age limits have impact on alcohol use disorder rates?
 All top 5 countries had legal drinking age limits of 18 during 2010-2017 period
         * Bar chart comparison of Wine, Beer, and Spirit categories by Age limit vs. Alcohol disorder rate